macccorehenni/ten-stories/Main Story/The College of the Unheard Chapter 1.md

 "How long until it's fixed?"

 "A month.
 In the meantime we will be sleeping in the offices next to mine.
-That's still something I'm getting used to saying by the way. "
+That's still something I'm getting used to saying, by the way. "

 The rest of her team sighed.
 Anna had been super excited about her work, but it took up much of her mornings, what between leading the school and the year in academics.
 She had taken on a big job with this new title and she knew it.